The Swimmer (short story): Theme

 When I began, the story was to have been a simple one about Narcissus.
 I started with the image of that boy looking into the water.
 Then I thought...it's absurd to limit him to a tight mythological plot - being trapped in his own image, in a single pool.
 This man loves swimming!
 So in my first version I let him out, and he swam in an immense number of pools- thirty of them!
 But then I began to narrow it down, and narrow it down, and something began happening.
 It was growing cold and quiet.
 It was turning into winter.

 Cheever deepened the metaphoric and mythic elements.
 Biographer Patrick Meanor identifies several layers of ancient myth and legend in Cheever's story.
-Among these are Arthurian quest for the Holy Grail and the Fisher King, the Homeric tale of Odysseus, and a Dante-like descent into the netherworld.
+Among these are references to the Arthurian quest for the Holy Grail and the Fisher King, the Odyssey, and Dante's Inferno.

-Meanor also notes "an ethnic arrangement" for the names of the couples Neddy Merrill encounters on his fateful trek, beginning with Scots and English surnames of WASPs, then to surnames associated with "German to the Jewish to the Irish."
-Meanor also detects a highly crafted "water metaphor" in the ontological roots of these names.
+Meanor also notes "an ethnic arrangement" for the names of the couples Neddy Merrill encounters, beginning with the Scottish and English surnames of WASPs, then to surnames associated with "German to the Jewish to the Irish."
+He also detects an underlying "water metaphor" in the roots of these names.

-Literary critic Lynne Waldeland notes that the significance of Neddy Merrill's "Lucinda River" is no mere juvenile escapade, and Cheever makes this explicit in the story's narrative: "He was not a practical joker nor was he a fool but he was determinedly an original and he had a vague and modest idea of himself as a legendary figure."
-Waldeland concludes that "the real point of the story is the celebratory motive of Neddy's act with the social realities that emerge as the story progresses, realities that have to do with the role wealth and social status play in the world which Neddy wishes to invest with legendary beauty and meaning...Whatever "happened" we have seen a brightly lit, intelligible, comfortable world suddenly become dark and cold.
+Literary critic Lynne Waldeland contends that Neddy's aim in swimming home is more than mere amusement: "the real point of the story is the celebratory motive of Neddy's act with the social realities that emerge as the story progresses, realities that have to do with the role wealth and social status play in the world which Neddy wishes to invest with legendary beauty and meaning...Whatever 'happened' we have seen a brightly lit, intelligible, comfortable world suddenly become dark and cold.
 The story, like a nightmare, leaves the reader with a residual uneasiness."

-Literary critic Samuel Coale observes that "The Swimmer" confronts both his protagonist and the reader with a shocking epiphany:
+Literary critic Samuel Coale observes that "The Swimmer" confronts both Cheever's protagonist and the reader with a shocking epiphany: